mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "What was all of this for, Casra?
 What were you planning to do before you left?"

-  "Many from my tribe chose to live here after they became sober.
-They felt forgotten by their cities or their families, so they found a new family, a new city to be a part of here.
-For me, radio was going to be a way to let everyone from Ara know they would have a home here if they had good intentions, in spite of any mistakes they might have made.
+  "Many from my tribe chose to stay here after they became sober.
+They felt forgotten by their cities and their families, so they found a new family to be a part of here.
+Some would leave the Shadestead to and bring listeners with them to spread my message to others in Shaki.
+For me, radio was a way to let everyone from under Ara know that in spite of any mistakes they might have made they would have a home here if their hearts were in the right place.
 Setre, on the other hand, believed that Holragi had malicious plans and wanted to use radio to uncover them."

   "What sorts of plans?"